EHB-MCT/portfolio-starter-QuentinMignon/README.md

 ## Start

-To run my container you will need to use this command
+To run my app you will need to use this command

 ```bash
 docker-compose up --build